emmanuelHa/openmeteo-API-to-AWS-Athena-to-Grafana/README.md

 <img width="4896" alt="Architecture" src="./docs/Athena_parquet_table.png">

 </br>
-You noticed a brand new partition column created by a python Glue Job
+You noticed a brand new partition column (yr_mo_partition) created by a python Glue Job
 </br>
 <img width="4896" alt="Architecture" src="./docs/AWS_Glue_Workflow_part2.png">
 </br>

 4) Data Quality checks on the parquet table is done
-5) Data Quality checks is Ok we create a prod table for a specific day and a new prod bucket
+5) When data Quality checks is Ok we create a prod table for a specific day and a new prod bucket
 <img width="4896" alt="Architecture" src="./docs/AWS_S3_prod.png">

 ## Dashboard Preview